Red, rose and white wine glasses laying flat with corkscrews

 Tips for managing alcohol consumption during menopause:

-Ways to cope without alcohol.
+Ways to cope without alcohol

-Here are some fun mocktail recipes to try:
+Here are 3 fun mocktails to try:

 Virgin Margarita